The Best Coffee Shops In South London

 The response I got was unprecedented – people take their coffee very seriously – and I quickly realised that I would have to start all over again.

 I can’t vouch for the rest of London, but the South has a lot of excellent coffee spots.
 Fully trained baristas, locally sourced produce, hand roasted coffee and great service are just part of what they have on offer.

 Throw in personal blends, individual décor, ethically sourced beans and socially responsible roasting and you find yourself in a sea of coffee houses abundant with choice, taste and personality.

-The biggest thing I have learned during my research is that I can categorically say there are a lot more than just ten great places to have coffee in the SE London (in fact, I had to squeeze in two extra ones on my list, so it’s technically ‘twelve places’, but who is really counting?).
+The biggest thing I have learned during my research is that I can categorically say there are a lot more than just ten great places to have coffee in South London!

 But for the purpose of this article, I included the ones that myself and other locals have been most loyal to, as well as trying to cover as much of the area as I could.